 5.1 Where children leave the school the DSL will ensure their safeguarding and child protection file is transferred to the school as soon as possible (ESCC best practice is that this should be actioned within five working days).
 This should be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained.
-Receiving schools should ensure key staff such as DSLs and SENCOs, are aware as required.
+Receiving schools should ensure key staff such as DSLs and SENCOs or the named person with oversight for SEN in colleges, are aware as required.